Grab the FALL & Winter capsule wardrobe!

 Which Kind of Potty Did We Use?

-At school, Owen was practicing on a real potty, a smaller one, but a real potty nonetheless, so we just went with that.
+At school, both boys were practicing on a real potty, a smaller one, but a real potty nonetheless, so we just went with that.

-What Are We Doing for Naps & Nighttime?
+What Are We Doing for Nap Time & Nighttime?

-For now, we’re still putting Owen in a diaper (this is the brand we use) at nap and night.
-Some days he wakes up totally dry, and other days, he wakes up super wet.
+We used nighttime diapers and eventually disposable training pants for nap time and bedtime.
+For awhile it was totally random—some days they’d wake up with a totally dry diaper, and other days, he wakes up super wet.
 I’ve heard from several of you that nighttime bladder control simply comes with time.
 Some kids pick up on it early, and some kids it takes longer.

 Week 1 Recap & Lessons Learned